mashalkar/KubernetesPreparation/TheUnderstanding.md

 Kubernetes:
-Kubernetes is an open-source container-orchestration system for automating deployment, scaling, and management of containerized applications.
+Kubernetes is an open-source container-orchestration system for automating and monitoring deployment, scaling, and managing containerized applications.

 Architecture:
 A working Kubernetes deployment is called a cluster.
 Kubernetes cluster has two parts: the master/control plane and the compute/worker nodes.